 Change From IL To DL

-Before the 2019 MLB regular season, the IL was always called the DL, or Disabled List, but these days it has been officially changed to the Injured List.
+Before the 2019 MLB regular season, the IL was always called the DL, or Disabled List, but these days it has been officially changed by MLB to the Injuries List.
 Players can be placed on any IL list retroactively for a maximum of 5 days, during which the player’s status is said to be day to day, meaning that the trainers and coaching staff are in the process of evaluating the player’s condition and readiness to take to the field once more.

-While a player is on the Injured List he cannot be traded without the express permission of the MLB Commissioner, currently Rob Manfred, nor may they be optioned to the minor leagues.
+While a player is on the Injuries List he cannot be traded without the express permission of the MLB Commissioner, currently Rob Manfred, nor may they be optioned to the minor leagues.
 However, in some cases, a player may be assigned to the minor leagues for rehabilitation for a limited amount of time.
 They give pitchers 30 days to get better in the minors, but all other players are limited to 20 days in the minors to get better and return to the team.